0xneelo/usdc_token_perps/USDC vs Token based LPs.md

 ### 6.2 Vibecaps

-For Vibecaps, SIM inventory providers are:
+For Vibecaps, SYMM inventory providers are:

 - the protocol team,
 - early whales,
 - strategic holders.

-They are not underwriting external capital risk; they are re‑packaging their existing SIM exposure into a structure that:
+They are not underwriting external capital risk; they are re‑packaging their existing SYMM exposure into a structure that:

 - enables perps and deeper liquidity,
 - potentially increases organic volume and fees,